-Birth defects are one, often unmistakable, example of adverse developmental effects, but many others cannot be seen or diagnosed at birth, and may or may not be observable, or even apparent to attentive parents as an infant grows older.
+Birth defects are one, often unmistakable example of adverse developmental effects, but many others cannot be seen or diagnosed at birth, and may or may not be observable, or apparent to attentive parents until children pass through puberty.

 Most recent pesticide-related developmental research has focused primarily on effects that alter or impair the integrity of the neurological, immune, or reproductive systems.
 Such impacts encompass a broad array of adverse outcomes: